ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Object_Oriented_Progrmming/README.md

 |Inheritance |Child reuses parent code   |
 |Polymorphism |One interface, many behaviors|

----

-### ✅ Key Reasons We Need OOP
-#### Encapsulation 🛡️
+### Encapsulation
 - “Encapsulation is the OOP principle of hiding an object’s internal data and exposing only controlled access through public methods or properties.
 It protects the internal      state, improves security, and ensures that the object can only be modified in a controlled and predictable way.
 - It ensures that an object’s internal representation is hidden from the outside world.
 - Controls access to data using access modifiers (public, private, protected)
 - Protects internal state by exposing only what’s necessary through public access modifiers.
 - Example: A `BankAccount` class hides its balance field and only allows deposits/withdrawals via methods.

-#### Car Example of Encapsulation
-##### Think of a Car object:
-- Private Data (hidden internals)
-- Engine details, fuel injection system, brake hydraulics, transmission gears.
-- As a driver, you don’t directly manipulate these — they’re hidden inside the car.
-- Public Interface (controlled access)
-- Steering wheel, accelerator pedal, brake pedal, gear shift, dashboard.
-- These are the methods/properties you use to interact with the car.
-- The car internally decides how pressing the brake pedal slows the wheels — you don’t need to know the mechanics.

-#### Abstraction 🎭
+### Abstraction
 - “Abstraction is the OOP principle of exposing only the essential features of an object while hiding unnecessary implementation details.
 -  It focuses on what an object does rather than how it does it, making the system easier to use, maintain, and extend.”
 - **Abstraction** is the process of **hiding implementation** details and exposing only the essential features of an object.